jsreport/docs/docs/authorization.md

 `Authorization` extensions adds to every jsreport object `readPermissions` and `editPermissions` properties.
 These properties contains list of user ids you can easily alter from the odata API.

 ## Limitations
-[Scheduling](/learn/scheduling) extension is currently enabled just for admin user.
+[Scheduling](/learn/scheduling) and [Version Control](https://jsreport.net/learn/version-control) extension is currently enabled just for admin user.